Spires Academy Teaching Alliance

 You may be required to complete a literacy and numeracy test following the interview.

 How school placements work

-Training fees to be paid by the school.
+Training fees of £9000 will be covered by the school.

 Financial support isn’t available for this course because it comes with a salary.